Reception 2022 - 2023

 .

-As a school we use an app called 'Class Dojo' to reward children's behaviour in school, to keep parents up to date with class news, and to contact parents through a private message service.
+As a school we use an app called 'Class Dojo' to reward children's behaviour in school, to keep parents updated with class news and to contact parents through a private messaging service.
 As a parent, you will receive a login from your child's class teacher and will receive notifications for rewards and news posts.

 Safeguarding